Do you remember the story about Jesus as defense lawyer for the woman accused of adultery?

 She is not “the other:” they are like her – connected by something in common.

-Jesus invites them to be greater than the low identity that the prosecutors invited them to assume.
+Jesus invites them to be greater than the low, base identity that the prosecutors invite them to assume.
 Liberty and love go hand in hand.

 The lessons of this story of Jesus as defense lawyer are memorable.
 We can all learn from it, regardless of religious belief.
-Criminal defense lawyer can learn much from it, too.
+Criminal defense lawyers can learn much from it, too.

 What do you think?

-Thomas C. Gallagher is a Minneapolis Criminal Lawyer, interested in both history and the law.
+Thomas C. Gallagher is a Minneapolis Criminal Lawyer; interested in history and the law.